buzzqw/TUS/OBSS/markdown-separati/en/26-goods-and-services.md

 **Magic Items**

 Selling magic items is a problem.
-Finding someone who wants to buy a potion or scroll is not a great difficulty, but most items are beyond the reach of anyone's pockets except the richest nobles.
+Finding someone who wants to buy a potion or scroll is not a great difficulty, but most items are beyond the reach of anyone' \*\*s pockets except the richest nobles.
 Furthermore, apart from some common magic items, it is difficult to find magic items or spells for sale.
 The value of magic transcends simple currency and should always be treated with respect.

 **Gems, Jewelry, and Art Objects**